Fall’s Top Trends Combine The Best Parts Of Party Fashion & Leisurewear

 This fall, there’s a trend for every COVID-era mood (of which there are many).

 In February, when fall ‘21 collections were presented — most often digitally with a few IRL exceptions — we had little idea of what the future would look like, in fashion or life in general.
-The U.S. was roughly two months into its vaccine rollout, with other countries following suit at varying paces.
-And yet we were still living by COVID’s rules, unsure of what the next week would hold, let alone the next six months, when said fall collections were to be released.
+At the time, Canada was still figuring out its delayed vaccine rollout, with other countries at varying paces.
+And we were still living by COVID’s rules, unsure of what the next week would hold, let alone the next six months, when said fall collections were to be released.

 More than half a year later, with February’s collections arriving in stores by the truckload, we’re still no closer to transcending pandemic purgatory (despite a short-lived period of post-vaccine relief).
 Luckily, designers had the wherewithal to design clothing that could withstand whatever else 2021 threw at us.